 3. Product Description Tag

-Google Shopping requires product meta description to be equal to or less than 160, but I suggest maintaining it less than 120 characters, in order to show full messages wherever devices show the SERP.
+Google Shopping requires product meta description to be equal to or less than 160.
+But I suggest maintaining it less than 120 characters.
+It’s in order to show full messages wherever devices show the SERP.

 We don’t need to highlight the SKU price, inventory, because Google Shopping SERP independently shows this information.
 But again, please add the core keyword